KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 My music packs are at both 112kbps and 320kbps so you can choose based on storage space or sound quality, whichever is more important to you.

-I think the pack I made using anime music turned out great; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.
+I quite like the example pack I made; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.